As product managers we all know to talk with our customers more – but it’s never quite enough.

 You can improve the quality of the insights by asking the right questions.
 In fact, a few well-phrased questions can yield fantastic customer insights.

 In October 2015 I presented at ProductCamp SoCal where I reviewed several tips and awesome questions that product managers can ask customers.
+We used these questions to help us develop ProductPlan.

 Here are some characteristics of great questions: